-Effective Fall 2004, the Department of Mechanical and Energy Engineering at IUPUI has started a five-year combined degree program in which the students receive both BS and MS degrees in Mechanical Engineering.
+The Department of Mechanical and Energy Engineering at IUPUI has a five-year combined degree program in which the students receive both BS and MS degrees in Mechanical Engineering.
 Through a seamless transition from the BSME to the MSME curriculum, the program is designed to graduate students who meet all the BSME and MSME requirements.
 By taking four graduate courses (12 credits) as ME electives during their senior (or fourth) year and counting these four courses for both B.S. and M.S. degrees, the students who qualify for this program are able to complete the Master's degree requirements within five years.
-Total credit hour requirements of this program are 148, while the traditional programs require 130 credits for BS 30 credits for MS.
+Total credit hour requirements of this program are 146, while the traditional programs require 128 credits for the BSME degree and 30 credits for the MSME degree.

 Complete Program Requirements